PrefectHQ/prefect/docs/guides/managed-execution.md

 ### Images

-At this time, managed execution requires that you run the official Prefect docker image: `prefecthq/prefect:2-latest`.
+At this time, managed execution requires that you run the official Prefect Docker image: `prefecthq/prefect:2-latest`.
 However, as noted above, you can install Python package dependencies at runtime.
 If you need to use your own image, we recommend using another type of work pool.

 ### Code storage